 Swallowing is a complex process that involves numerous nerves and muscles of the mouth, throat and oesophagus.

-It is important to find the cause of your swallowing problem, so that it can be treated or managed.
+If you have a swallowing problem, it is important to find the cause so that it can be treated or managed.
 A swallowing problem can affect your health and your recovery.

 Signs and symptoms of swallowing problems